mean-machine-gc/ubi-framework/meta-language/index.md

 Examples:

-- Whenever OrderPlaced, Then CheckInventory is issued
+- Whenever UserCreated, Then SendWelcomeEmail is issued
 - Whenever PaymentFailed, Then NotifyCustomer is issued

 Policies represent the automation points in business processes, whether fully automated or requiring human intervention.